erf/vis-plug/README.md

 `:plug-clean` - delete all plugins in conf

-`:plug-diff` - check if repos are up-to-date
+`:plug-outdated` - check if repos are up-to-date

 ## Install